 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Conduent Education Services, formerly known as ACS Education Services, was a company that serviced private, campus-based and federal student loans.
 It closed on Sept.
 1, 2019, and transferred its loans to other servicers.
-Here’s what to know if your Conduent student loans have been moved.
+If Conduent was previously your loan servicer, here’s everything you need to know.

 What was Conduent and what did it do?

-Conduent was a student loan servicer, which is a type of company that acts as a middleman between the original lender and the borrower.
-Conduent sent student loan bills to borrowers, collected payments, helped borrowers enroll in payment plans and hardship programs, reported information to the credit bureaus and generally handled customer service.
+Conduent was a student loan servicer, a company acting as a middleman between the original lender and the borrower.
+Conduent sent student loan bills to borrowers, collected payments, helped borrowers enroll in payment plans and hardship programs, reported information to the credit bureaus and handled customer service.

 But the company has gone through several changes through the years.
-Back in 2009, Xerox purchased Affiliated Computer Services (ACS), a company that provided various business and information technology services.
+In 2009, Xerox purchased Affiliated Computer Services (ACS), which provided various business and information technology services.
 The arm that managed private and federal student loans was known as ACS Education Services.

 The Department of Education dropped ACS’ loan servicing contract in 2013, though ACS continued to service some Federal Family Education Loans (FFEL), Perkins Loans and private student loans.
 ACS Education Services joined Conduent Business Services in January 2017.